-- B. Emphasize that abstinence from sexual activity is an absolute way to avoid pregnancy, sexually transmitted diseases, including Acquired Immune Deficiency Syndrome (AIDS), and other associated health problems. - C. Teach that each student has the power to control personal behavior and encourage students to base actions on reasoning, self-esteem, and respect for others. - Provide instruction and material that is appropriate for the grade and age of the student. - XIII.
+- B. Emphasize that abstinence from sexual activity is an absolute way to avoid pregnancy, sexually transmitted diseases, including Acquired Immune Deficiency Syndrome (AIDS), and other associated health problems. - C. Teach that each student has the power to control personal behavior and encourage students to base actions on reasoning, self-esteem, and respect for others. - D. Provide instruction and material that is appropriate for the grade and age of the student. - XIII.
 The Superintendent or designee shall develop a physical education program to implement the requirements of Florida Statutes. - XIV.
-The Superintendent or designee shall develop procedures to implement the provisions of the Florida Secondary School Redesign Act.
-Requirements of the Act shall be incorporated into the Student Progression Plan. - XV.
 When dealing with political issues, the positions of all parties will be presented on a nonpartisan basis.
 Partisan political literature will not be distributed in schools.
-However, schools may give out information relating to School District taxes or the need for construction bonds. - XVI.
+However, schools may give out information relating to School District taxes or the need for construction bonds. - XV.
 All course materials and verbal or visual instruction shall conform to the requisites and intent of all Florida law and the state constitution.
-All instructional materials, including teachers' manuals, films, tapes, or other supplementary instructional material, shall be available for inspection by parents of the children engaged in such classes. - XVII.
+All instructional materials, including teachers' manuals, films, tapes, or other supplementary instructional material, shall be available for inspection by parents of the children engaged in such classes. - XVI.
 The Superintendent or designee shall develop procedures to assure all aspects of curriculum development are implemented.